 It can be a valuable strategy for empty nesters, who are finding that maintaining a big and empty family home no longer makes sense financially or from a lifestyle perspective.

-With this extra capital, you can have the financial freedom to invest in either an investment property or another asset class.
+With this extra capital, you may have the financial freedom to invest in either an investment property or another asset class.
 Before you make a move, be sure to speak to a financial adviser to determine whether a downsizing strategy is right for you.

 The costs of buying a property include stamp duty for the property transfer and for the registration of your mortgage.
 Stamp duty is charged by state and territory governments so the amount you will pay depends on the location of the property and its price.
 To find a stamp duty calculator appropriate to your state, or territory, visit the ASIC Money Smart website.